COVID-19 updates and information

 The COVID-19 Daily Check-in is an online tool offered through google forms that allow families to quickly answer a few questions regarding the student's symptoms, travel, and possible exposure to COVID-19.
 Students will not be permitted on campus until their daily screenings are received.

 Employees are required to test every 60 days and they submit test results to the school staff.
-Students (and/or parents) must take a COVID test in September.
-Any employee or family/student who travels, for essential purposes, outside of the nine Bay Area counties must either (1) take a PCR test after returning to the Bay Area and demonstrate a negative result or (2) complete a voluntary self-quarantine for 14 days after returning to the Bay Area.
+Students (and/or parents) must take a COVID test at the beginning of the school year.
+Any employee or family/student who travels, for essential purposes, outside of the USA must either (1) take a PCR test after returning to the Bay Area and demonstrate a negative result or (2) complete a voluntary self-quarantine for 14 days after returning to the Bay Area.
+If families travel outside of the nine Bay Area counties, for essential purposes, they must disclose travel details and determine risks and next steps for safely returning to campus.

 Does OMS offer distance learning opportunities?